ros2/design/articles/ros2_security_contexts.md

 Previously however, each node would retain it's one to one mapping to a separate middleware ``Participant``.
 Given the non-negligible overhead incurred of multiple ``Participant``s per process, a change was introduced to map a single ``Participant`` to a context, and allow for multiple nodes to share that context.

-Based on the DDS Security specification v1.1, a ``Participant`` can only utilise a single security identity; consequently the access control permissions applicable to every node mapped to a given context must be consolidated and combined into a single set of security artifacts.
+Based on the DDS Security specification v1.1, a ``Participant`` can only utilise a single security identity; consequently the access control permissions applicable to every node mapped to a given context must be consolidated and combined into a single set of security artifacts, or enclave.
 As such, additional tooling and extensions to SROS 2 are necessary to support this new paradigm.

 ## Keystore

-With the additional structure of contexts, it’s perhaps best to take the opportunity to restructure the keystore layout as well.
+With the addition of contexts, it’s perhaps best to take the opportunity to restructure the keystore layout as well.
-Rather than a flat directory of namespaced node security directories, we can push all such security directories down into a designated `contexts` sub-folder.
+Rather than a flat directory of namespaced node security directories, we can push all such security directories down into a designated `enclaves` sub-folder.
 Similarly, private and public keystore materials can also be pushed down into their own respective sub-folders within the root keystore directory.
 This is reminiscent of the pattern used earlier in Keymint [1].